kstammits/crimps/README.md

 FDLL4148 is D1206

-changing pinout on transistors, to SOT-23. so DO BE CAREFUL AND RECHECK THE PINOUT  (note v101 has the transistors on upside down)
+changing pinout on transistors, to SOT-23. so DO BE CAREFUL AND RECHECK THE PINOUT  (note v101 has the transistors on upside down, v122 is fixed)

 layout looking fine in 0805